 Overall, I would recommend LOT if you are able to get row 4 seats.
 Especially on routes from Europe to Asia, they are really competetive.
 One thing I did like about the service from Newark to Warsaw is that it takes longer than the services to Germany – it simply adds potential time for sleeping on your trip.
 Compared to top-notch Premium Economy products like Lufthansa or Air Canada, you have to clearly state that LOT is not competetive, though.

-Here are more postings related to specific airlines:
+Here are all postings related to specific airlines and their flights: